 Are your Yeezy Boost 350 V1 fake or real?
 This is a complete guide on how to legit check Kanye’s Adidas Yeezy sneakers, whether they’re the Turtle Dove, Pirate Black, Moonrock or the Oxford Tan colourway.

-We’ve written hundreds of guides on fake vs real sneaker comparisons, and given how replicated the Yeezy 350 V1 are, we’re always updating this guide.
+We’ve written hundreds of guides on fake vs real sneaker comparisons, and given how replicated the Yeezy 350 V1 is, we’re always updating this guide.

 Here’s how to spot fake Yeezy Boost 350 V1 in 15 seconds: look at the suede patch — legit Yeezys have a hairy suede patch and one that’s smaller than the one found on fakes.
 Need pictures to understand the difference?
 See our fake vs real picture comparisons below.

 We’ve structured this guide on how to spot fake Yeezy Boost 350 V1 sneakers this way:

 Don’t worry, it’s easier than you think.
 Let’s begin the legit check guide.

 The first thing we want to look out for when learning how to legit check fake vs real Yeezy 350 V1 is the suede patch.

 It will be the #1 thing that will enable you to legit check the Yeezy Boost 350 easily.